Our handy infographic below shows you the cooking ingredient substitutions to use when you’re out or can’t find what you need.

 When you can't find an ingredient or want to use what you have in your kitchen, our substitution guide will help you make an easy and tasty swap!

 Cooking Ingredient Substitutions Guide

 Our philosophy is that recipes are meant to be guides that you can get creative with and modify to fit your personal tastes.
-Print out this infographic above to hang on your refrigerator or inside your pantry for when you need an ingredient substitute!
+Print out this infographic to hang on your refrigerator or inside your pantry for when you need an ingredient substitute!

 The substitutions are: